Nayemhasan/Melon-PowerPlan-for-Windows/README.md

 A custom made power plan for windows end user's to get the most out of thier pc's🍉

 ## About the powerplan
-- maxed out everything even on battery power mode too *enable dc turbo boost from bios
+- maxed out everything even on battery power mode too *enable dc turbo boost from bios (for laptops)
-- process states maxed out to 100% for no reason*
+- process states maxed out to 100% for no reason*😉

-## 🍉Powerplan
+## whats inside 🍉Powerplan?
 ```bash
 # Configure power plan settings for laptops
 $laptopSettingsCommands = @(